jared-hughes/nuova/README.md

 0x90: a = c;
 ```

-One instruction is an unconditional jump to register
+One instruction is an unconditional jump to register:

 ```c
 0xA0: ip = a;